lobbywatch/lobbywatch/vm/readme.md

 1. (On VM) Put SSH key into `.ssh`
 1. (On VM) Add SSH key to agent (see below)
 1. (On VM) Place copy of `public_html/settings/example.settings.php` in `~/scraper/settings.php`, change users and passwords accordingly.
+2. Initial DB import, see MariaDB chapter below

 ## Access

 If your SSH public key is allowed, you can connect to the VM via `ssh almalinux@84.234.16.49`

 ## Scraper